Key resources

 Canada's used nuclear fuel

-For decades, Canadians and Indigenous peoples have been using electricity generated by CANDU nuclear power reactors in Ontario, Quebec and New Brunswick.
+For decades, Canadians and Indigenous Peoples have been using electricity generated by CANDU nuclear power reactors in Ontario, Quebec and New Brunswick.
 Used nuclear fuel is a byproduct of this process.